-1.12 Network Rail's central Safety Technical and Engineering Directorate (STE) is continuing to work on achieving the optimal balance in its assurance activities, as these are central to maintaining an appropriate level of supervision over the routes.
+1.15 Network Rail's STE is continuing to work on achieving the optimal balance in its assurance activities, as these are central to maintaining an appropriate level of supervision over the routes.
 We saw evidence of the evolution of this relationship between parties in the matrix framework during our review.
 After an early iteration of the RSPs, STE intervened to challenge some of the health and safety targets in the Route Scorecards.
-This intervention arose directly from STE's assurance activities and led to the February 2018 RSPs containing more ambitious Lost Time Injury Frequency Rate (LTIFR) targets.
-Our discussions have helped to clarify the role and importance of assurance, but it will continue to be an area to develop and consolidate during CP6.
+This intervention arose directly from STE's assurance activities; it led to the February 2018 RSPs containing more ambitious Lost Time Injury Frequency Rate (LTIFR) targets.